resaba-kaypee/reactjs-bugtracker/README.md

 [x] when redirecting unauthorized access its flashes the content before redirecting [x] from admin dashboard- can access user/projects
-[x] in updateproject form when updateproject button is click updatetech is also triggered [ ] send message from server to client for every successful or failed api call [ ] delete all comments in all components
+[x] in updateproject form when updateproject button is click updatetech is also triggered [x] send message from server to client for every successful or failed api call [x] implement cookie to store token instead of localstorage [ ] delete all comments in all components
 [ ] should focus to required input fields when there is validation error [ ] authAdminstate has users object before logging in